National University of Singapore: Present form

 The National University of Singapore (NUS) was formed with the merger of the University of Singapore and Nanyang University on 6 August 1980.
 This was done in part due to the government's desire to pool the two institutions' resources into a single, stronger entity and promote English as Singapore's main language of education.
 The original crest of Nanyang University with three intertwined rings was incorporated into the new coat-of-arms of NUS.

+Most departments of the university were situated at the Bukit Timah campus, with the gradual shift to the Kent Ridge site starting in 1969 and completed in 1986.
 NUS began its entrepreneurial education endeavours in the 1980s, with the setting up of the Centre for Management of Innovation and Technopreneurship in 1988.
 In 2001, this was renamed the NUS Entrepreneurship Centre (NEC), and became a division of NUS Enterprise.
 NEC is currently headed by Wong Poh Kam and its activities are organised into four areas, including a business incubator, experiential education, entrepreneurship development and entrepreneurship research.

 NUS has 17 faculties and schools across three campus locations in Singapore – Kent Ridge, Bukit Timah and Outram.
+NUS also collaborates with many other universities around the world, such as Harvard University, Yale University, UCLA, and Georgia Institute of Technology.